 Liver detox: the complete guide to intelligently detoxifying your liver

 However, the physiological reality is different.
 The liver is a robust organ, capable of adaptation.
 It doesn't get dirty like a filter.
-It transforms, neutralizes, and eliminates compounds through complex enzymatic mechanisms, while also managing the metabolism of fats, sugars, proteins, and hormones.
+It transforms, neutralizes, and eliminates compounds through complex enzymatic mechanisms, while managing the metabolism of fats, sugars, proteins, and hormones.
 In other words, detoxification is not an option: it is a permanent function, supported by diet, sleep, hydration, and intestinal balance.

 SUMMARY